UniversalDependencies/docs/_ja-overview/introduction.md

 The information will be embedet in BCCWJ-DepPara, soonly.

 * Japanese particle corpus:
-Hanaoka et al. (2010) annotated the functions of Japanese particle(postposition) 'と'(to): the complementizer, subordinate conjunction, coordination conjunction, and case marker.
+[Hanaoka et al. (2010)](http://www.lrec-conf.org/proceedings/lrec2010/summaries/617.html) annotated the functions of Japanese particle(postposition) 'と'(to): the complementizer, subordinate conjunction, coordination conjunction, and case marker.

 ## Phrase Structure Treebank

-### CCG resources derived from multiple dependency corpora (Uematsu 2013)
+### CCG resources derived from multiple dependency corpora
-Japanese phrase structure resources are limited.
-Uematsu (2013) composed CCG resources from several dependency corpora such as: bunsetsu-based dependency from Kyoto Text Corpus, predicate argument structures from NAIST Text Corpus and functions of particle 'と' from Japanese particle corpus.
+Japanese phrase structure resources are limited.  [(Uematsu 2013)](http://www.aclweb.org/anthology/P13-1103) composed CCG resources from several dependency corpora such as: bunsetsu-based dependency from Kyoto Text Corpus, predicate argument structures from NAIST Text Corpus and functions of particle 'と' from Japanese particle corpus.
 They proposed a method to integrate the resources into binary phrase structure trees with argument relations and convert CCG resources.
-The CCG theory is based on Bekki (2010).
+The CCG theory is based on [Bekki (2010)](http://www.amazon.co.jp/dp/4874244688/).

 ### 'NTT Japanese phrase structure treebank' (Tanaka and Nagata 2013)

-Tanaka and Nagata (2013) proposed a method to construct a phrase structure by retagging the Uematsu (2013) work.
+[Tanaka and Nagata (2013)](http://www.aclweb.org/anthology/W13-4913) proposed a method to construct a phrase structure by retagging the Uematsu (2013) work.
 They also provide n-ary version of treebank.
 They introduced phrase tags and functional tags as follows:
 * Phrase Tags: NP, PP, VP, ADJP, ADVP, CONJP; S, IP (IP-MAT, IP-ADV, IP-REL, IP-ADN), CP (CP-THT) |